ShadyHippo/ProBlue/README.md

 After that, unplugging the cable makes the controller revert to Bluetooth, and a button press reconnects it using the stored key.

+Two expectations worth stating plainly:

+- **The cable never carries input.** It is pairing and charging only.
+After the key is stored, use the controller over Bluetooth; there is no wired mode and the patches deliberately create none.
+- **The halves are not interchangeable.** BlueZ's patch alone is not enough: the un-patched kernel still sends `0x80 04` at probe, which pins the controller to USB and races bluetoothd for the same `hidraw`.
+The kernel patch alone removes the contention but pairs nothing.
+Apply both.

 ---

 ## How it works